jim-wyatt/data-visualization-demo/src/export/nbconvert.md

 ## Overview

-**nbconvert** is Jupyter's official tool for converting notebooks to various formats.
-Using the `--to pdf` option generates a PDF via a LaTeX intermediate.
+**nbconvert 7.16+** is Jupyter's official tool for converting notebooks to various formats.
+Using the `--to pdf` option generates a PDF via a LaTeX intermediate (requires Pandoc and LaTeX).

 ## Prerequisites